 Mini Mouth Care Matters aims to encourage all nursing, medical and health care professionals to “lift the lip” and identify common oral health/dental conditions and to include oral health care as part of basic general health care needs for all in-patients.

 A simple measure to ask if a patient has brought their toothbrush with them (and if not- to provide one) may make all the difference to how the oral health of that patient is maintained whilst in a hospital setting, with a view to continue good OH practices at home.

-Mini MCM is being developed and led by Great Ormond Street Hospital for Children working in collaboration with Birmingham Children’s Hospital and Royal Manchester Children’s Hospital.
+Mini MCM has been developed and led by Great Ormond Street Hospital for Children working in collaboration with Birmingham Children’s Hospital and Royal Manchester Children’s Hospital.